Economic history of Canada: The National Policy

 The first Prime Minister of the new nation was John A. Macdonald, and he outlined what would be Canada's economic program for decades.
 This would be the National Policy a system of protective tariffs that would encourage the development of Canadian manufacturing.
 This would be combined with great railway building projects such as the Canadian Pacific Railway to link the east with the west and the Intercolonial Railway to link central Canada with Atlantic Canada.
 Other plans for the National Policy were the promotion of Canadian Identity and the population of western Canada.

 Canada had traditionally been committed to free trade and had only had one experiment with a protective tariff with the Cayley-Galt Tariff of 1858.
 This policy has long been controversial as it is seen to have favoured Central Canada at the expense of the Maritimes and the West.

+Beginning in 1897, the National Policy included tariff preferences for imports from Britain, and these margins of preference were widened in 1898 and 1900.
+According to one study, Canada's adoption of imperial preference had the effect of substantially reorienting Canadian imports toward Britain at a time when the United States was competing more intensely in the Canadian market.